dhanushrichandrasekar/pneumoniaDetectionWebsite/README.md

   - 🛡 **Prevention**: Learn preventive measures to reduce the risk of pneumonia.
   - ⚠ **Risk Factors**: Understand who is at higher risk and why.
   - 🏥 **Diagnosis**: Explore how pneumonia is diagnosed.

 ---

+## 💡 How It Works
+1. Upload a chest X-ray image.
+2. Our Deep Learning Model (based on CNN) processes the image.
+3. The system predicts whether pneumonia is present.
+4. Results are displayed instantly with confidence scores.

 ## 📸 Sample snaps of Website